 Remember that Family Code 4053 establishes that courts view child support as fulfilling your obligation to your children, not as punishment or a windfall for your co-parent.
 Approaching support discussions with this mindset leads to better outcomes for everyone, especially your children.

 Our firm specializes in handling complex child support matters for parents throughout Southern California.
-We understand the unique challenges you face and provide strategic guidance tailored to your specific situation.
+Our Los Angeles child support attorneys understand the unique challenges you face and provide strategic guidance tailored to your specific situation.

 To schedule a confidential case evaluation, call 310-820-3500 today.

-Frequently Asked Questions About Child Support in California
+FAQs: How Child Support is Calculated in California

 Is child support taxable in California?